ABGG-services/ABGG/report.md

 At ABGG we strive for everyone who attends our groups to feel welcome and included.

-If an incident has occurred that has gone against these community values, we ask that you let us know by completing the incident reporting form.
+If an incident has occurred that has gone against these community values, we ask that you let us know by completing an incident reporting form.

 [Click here to access the incident reporting form.](ABGG-Incident-Report-Form.rtf?raw=true)